-This article was written by Kyle McIntyre, Wealth Management Associate.
-As a wealth management associate, Mr. McIntyre assists families with portfolio construction, asset allocation, and performance reporting.
-Prior to joining Canterbury, he was part of the portfolio management group at Hall Capital Partners, working closely with family clients and their offices, accountants, and investment managers, and he completed a research internship with Trillium Asset Management.
+Prior to joining Canterbury, Mr. McIntyre was part of the portfolio management group at Hall Capital Partners, working closely with family clients and their offices, accountants, and investment managers, and he completed a research internship with Trillium Asset Management.
 While at Brown University, Mr. McIntyre established the Sustainable Investment Fund within the Brown Endowment and chaired the Climate Action League.
 He graduated with a Bachelor of Arts in geology-physics/mathematics from Brown University.

 Bortz, Jason and Anderson, Reagan.
 CARES Act: What investors and small businesses need to know.
 (Capital Group, accessed Oct.
 7, 2020.)

 The CARES Act Works for All Americans.
 (U.S. Department of the Treasury, accessed Oct.
 7, 2020.)